ppetrovtv/pine_script_docs/source/essential/Strategies.rst

         strategy.entry("LE2", strategy.long, 2, stop = high + 2 * syminfo.mintick)

-Even though pyramiding is disabled, both these orders are filled in backtesting because when they are generated there is no open long market position.
-Both orders are placed and when price satisfies order execution, they both get executed.
-It is recommended to put the orders in an OCA group by means of ``strategy.oca.cancel``.
+Even though pyramiding is disabled, both these orders are filled in backtesting because when they are generated there is no opened long market position.
+Both orders are placed and when price satisfies order execution conditions, they both get executed.
+It is recommended to put the orders in an OCA group using ``strategy.oca.cancel``.
 This way only one order is filled and the other one is cancelled.
 Here is the modified code::